topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 #### Step 3.
 How to execute
-The following Python script shows how to directly control a mini servo motor using PWM through the sysfs interface on the D3-G board.
+The following Python script shows how to directly control a mini servo motor using PWM through the sysfs interface on the TOPST D3-G board.
 This method requires no external libraries and provides fine-grained control over angle-based positioning.
 ```
 import time
 import os